ainurdada/com.dada.commander/README.md

 |`GetCommands`|bool `showDescription` <br/> CommandFlags `commandFlags`|Get commands with or without their descriptions that has `commandFlags`|

 ## Custom flags
-You can create your own custom flag set in `com.dada.cheatconsole\Runtime\CommandFlags.cs` file, but you always should have `all` flag that has all bytes of another flags.
+You can create your own custom flag set in `com.dada.cheatconsole\Runtime\CommandFlags.cs` file, but you always should have `all` flag that contains all bytes of another flags.